smk291/tetris/readme.md

 * `ActiveBlock`
 * `TetrominoQueue`

-The `RowList` is the only item not discussed in [key terms and concepts](#keyconcepts), in [key concepts](#keyconcepts).
-It's used to represent every collection of squares: the playfield, sinking pieces and active block.
-While the game is played, the squares the player sees on the screen always represent at least two `RowLists`: the active block and the playfield.
+The `RowList` is the only item not discussed in [key terms and concepts](#keyconcepts).
+It's represents any collection of squares: the squares that fill the playfield, the squares that comprise a sinking block, and the squares that comprise the active block.
+Thus the squares the player sees on the screen during gameplay always represent at least two `RowLists`: the active block and the playfield.

 Here are the classes representing actions, ordered roughly from simplest to most complex:
 * `BoundsTester` && `PlacementTester`: These test whether a coordinate or set of coordinates is in bounds and whether already contains a square.